VidsRox/File-Encryptor/Readme.md

 - Parent waits for children via `waitpid()`

 ### Why a circular buffer for shared memory?
-`std::queue` uses internal heap pointers, which is meaningless across process boundaries.
+`std::queue` uses internal heap pointers, which is valid for all threads in mutlithreaded approach as they all  see the same heap, but meaningless across process boundaries.
 A fixed-size array with head/tail indices is entirely self-contained within the shared memory region.

 ## Benchmarks (1000 x 1KB files, 6-core & 12 logical processors machine)